lpy579/test/SpringBootAdminLTE/docs/developer_notes.md

 ## What's Next

 1. Bug: The "Flash Message" in "layout.html" is not working.
-When add or delete a customer, it should show a message.
+When add or delete a customer, it should show a message.  **<-- Done!
+Do not choose!**
 2. Feature: Add error handler pages for default error, like 404, 500 etc.
 3. Feature: Support backend DB connection failure and recovery.
 4. Feature: Add a demo for charts (like bar, pie, line etc.) using [echart](https://echarts.apache.org).  **<-- Done!
 Do not choose!**